 Through the Looking Glass: Life behind the knife.

 The London Borough of Waltham Forest is one of the most deprived boroughs in London having some areas with the highest deprivation in the UK.
-Young people participating in this project are likely to face barriers because of their poor socio-economic backgrounds and may have had direct lived experiences of knife crime.
+Young people who participated in this project are likely to face barriers because of their poor socio-economic backgrounds and may have had direct lived experiences of knife crime.

 The project is endorsed and supported by experienced collaborators and advisors; Iona McArdle FRSA, (Project Management), Carol Taylor Spedding BSc (Hons), PGCE (Safeguarding and Education), Styles (Life Experience and Young People), Dr Kay Leedham-Green, (Evaluation), and Consultant Trauma Surgeon Mr Martin Griffiths who is National Clinical Director for Violence Reduction with NHS England.